chrisdone/website/hakyll/posts/rust.markdown

 code doesn't fit into Rust's tight memory restrictions.

-I've also been told, by people with white in their hair, with an air of misty-eyed revelation, that one you "get" Rust's memory model of the stack and the heap,[^1] that things just all fit together wonderfully.
+I've also been told, by people with white in their hair, with an air of misty-eyed revelation, that once you "get" Rust's memory model of the stack and the heap,[^1] that things just all fit together wonderfully.